I've spent an hour here trying to categorize this Obama speech.

 So Media Matters took it seriously.

-We're gonna get government regulated thermostats, but that's well, they're talking about indoor heating, not a literal lot, they're just talking about the existence.
+We're going to get government-regulated thermostats, but that's, well, they're talking about indoor heating, not a literal lot.

-And well, kids in the streets, they don't have this problem.
+And, well, kids in the streets, they don't have this problem.

 They don't have indoor heating.